matthewp-dub/RPS-project/README.md

 # RPS-project
 A simple rock paper scissors game in python.
 Demonstrates knowledge of basic python concepts such as looping, data types, if/else statements, etc....
-Instructions for playing are in the game
+Instructions for playing are in the game.
+May edit later to make the code better, but for now, it works.